-Change request 10642 releases the July quarterly update to the clinical laboratory fee schedule (CLFS) and laboratory services subject to reasonable charge payment, which provides instructions for accessing the 2018 CLFS data file and pricing of new codes.
-[MM10642]
+Change request 10875 releases the October quarterly update to the clinical laboratory fee schedule (CLFS) and laboratory services subject to reasonable charge payment, which provides instructions for accessing the 2018 CLFS data file and pricing of new codes.
+[MM10875]

 This article provides tips from First Coast to assist in preventing clinical laboratory test claim errors under the CERT program.

 Some clinical laboratories in the U.S. Virgin Islands are charging patients prior to performing services, a potential assignment violation.
 The article outlines Medicare regulations and potential penalties applicable to laboratories.

 The CERT A/B MAC Outreach & Education Task Force published the guide, “Complying with documentation requirements for laboratory services” to educate laboratories and ordering/referring physicians on documentation requirements for laboratory services.
 Read more to learn about the improper payments for laboratory services identified by the Comprehensive Error Rate Testing (CERT) program due to documentation errors.

 There are no items in this section at this time.